-Next Gen Supply Chain at DHL
+NextGen Supply Chain at DHL

 In a medical device fulfillment center in Memphis, DHL is deploying 56 robots to pick up to 8,000 orders a day.

 One of the first pilots to turn into an implementation is in a medical device fulfillment center in Memphis.
-In January 2018, DHL began deploying 56 mobile robots (Locus Robotics, locusrobotics.com) in the facility, which are planned to process some 8,000 orders per day.
+In January 2018, DHL began deploying 56 mobile robots (Locus Robotics) in the facility, which are planned to process some 8,000 orders per day.

 In this application, DHL is using what Adrian Kumar, vice president of solutions design, describes as a swarming approach: Instead of assigning a robot to a picker, associates remain in their area of a pick zone; the robots, meanwhile, are free agents that are directed by the warehouse management system (WMS).
 Multiple robots can “swarm” into a pick zone.